 Magnetism as a physical phenomenon

 In physics, magnetism is a phenomenon that manifests itself as a force between magnetized objects.
-Magnetism is also manifested in objects with moving electrical charges, for example, conductors with current flowing through them.
-The environment in which the said force takes place is called the magnetic field.
-It is therefore the force field generated by a magnetized object.
-Magnetic fields can have a reciprocal effect, i.e. an object can generate a magnetic field itself and also be influenced by another magnetic field.
+Magnetism is also manifested in objects with moving electric charges, for example, conductors with current flowing through them.
+The environment, in which the mentioned force takes place, is called Magnetic field.
+It is therefore the force field which is generated by a magnetized object.
+Magnetic fields can act mutually, so an object can generate a magnetic field itself and can also be influenced by another magnetic field.

 In order to document the force effects of the magnetic fields, so-called field lines are used.
 They show the course of the force in the magnetic field.
 The distance between the magnetic field lines represents the strength of the field.
 The closer the field lines are together, the stronger the magnetic field.
 All magnetic field lines run in the form of closed paths, so there is no beginning and no end to such a field line.
 To make the field lines visible, we use either a compass needle or alternatively iron filings.

 Magnetism plays a major role on our earth.
 Provided that no other force is acting, a magnetic object would always align itself with one of its ends in the direction of the north, while the other end thus points in the direction of the south pole.
 Exactly for this reason one also speaks of north and south pole.
 In science, it is assumed that the field lines of a magnet exit at the north pole and re-enter at the south pole.